lovasoa/whitebophir/README.md

 ## Board name verification in the JWT

 WBO supports verification of the board with a JWT.
-The board name should be passed in the JWT in the `room_name` claim in the JWT.

 The `AUTH_SECRET_KEY` variable in [`configuration.js`](./server/configuration.js) should be filled with the secret key for the JWT.